 We finally bit the bullet and upgraded our battery bank!
 I wish we could say the whole thing still costed under $1000 but sadly, that is not true.
 Batteries ain’t cheap but they’re arguably the most important components to your solar set-up (other than the solar panel, of course).
 After careful consideration, we opted for two 6V Trojan T-105 AGM batteries.
 Trojan batteries are the crème-de-la-crème and are a worthy investment if you depend on your battery bank as much as we do since we boondock 100% of the time.
 So why these particular ones?

 Delaying our battery purchase allowed us plenty of time for research.
-We found that 6V batteries are said to discharge slightly slower so by having two 6V batteries connected in series, we’d have the correct voltage we need for our system (12V) while still maintaining the same capacity (217 AH).
+We found that 6V batteries are said to discharge slightly slower than 12Vs so by having two 6V batteries connected in series, we’d have the correct voltage we need for our system (12V) while still maintaining the same capacity (217 AH).
 Alternatively, we could have kept our existing set-up by opting for one single 12V battery or upgrading to two 12V batteries connected in parallel to double our capacity (i.e. 100 AH + 100 AH = 200 AH) while still maintaining the correct voltage.
 Trojan’s “Reliant” line of AGM batteries are sealed and maintenance-free, meaning that we’re safe to keep them on their side without risking spillage as you would in a regular flooded battery.
 Finally, these AGM (Absorbed Glass Mat) batteries perform well in colder temperatures, unlike gel batteries which were our other option.

 Here is a diagram of how our new battery bank is hooked up: